Skip to main content

-Determining predictors of executive function performance in children
+Determining predictors of executive function performance in children.

-Applications for Fall 2024 are closed for this project.
+Applications for Spring 2025 are closed for this project.

 This research is a mixed methods research project which aims to understand the predictors of executive function, a cognitive resource that controls our thoughts, behaviors, and emotions, and its performance in early schooling.
 In particular, we study the 1) role of how context may play a role in executive function performance and 2) how strategies to support executive function while learning is defined.
 There are two projects that students can work in: (1) a study examining how various cognitive strategies are defined in the literature and (2) a study examining how data collection sites may explain performance in executive function performance.